 Evaluated adequacy of the technical design of a variety of consumer products or components of a product.
 Examples of such investigations have included the blade retention device of a utility knife, seat retention mechanisms on exercise machines, motorcycle/ATV throttle components, adequacy of guarding and warnings on corn pickers, automotive lifts, and a chain retention mechanism on an automotive collision repair device.

-Performed reconstructions of over 450 traffic accidents involving analyses related to the following: single- and multi-vehicle accidents, daytime and nighttime automobile-pedestrian accidents, automobile-bicycle/motorcycle accidents, heavy truck accidents, vehicle and pedestrian speeds, low-speed collisions, computer modeling of single- and multi-vehicle collisions, automotive mechanical failures, vehicle crashworthiness, sight distance, nightime visibility, and traffic signal operation.
+Performed reconstructions of over 600 traffic accidents involving analyses related to the following: single- and multi-vehicle accidents, daytime and night time automobile-pedestrian accidents, automobile-bicycle/motorcycle accidents, heavy truck accidents, vehicle and pedestrian speeds, low-speed collisions, computer modeling of single- and multi-vehicle collisions, automotive mechanical failures, vehicle crashworthiness, sight distance, nighttime visibility, and traffic signal operation.

 Performed and/or reviewed the human error analyses for several nuclear power plant probabilistic risk assessments (PRAs).
 These analyses, designed to quantify the probability of human error, consisted of a critical evaluation of the human-machine interface, time available for human action and the influence of stress and other performance shaping factors on human response.

 Conducted analyses to resolve numerous engineering issues associated with nuclear power plant emergency procedure modifications at the Ginna nuclear power station.
 For example, assessed the adequacy of the Ginna nuclear power station emergency core cooling system to provide long-term cooling in the event of a loss-of-coolant accident.